Sadly, there are now less than 2,400 mountain hares left in England.

 Mountain hares are the UK’s only native hare.
 They have two coats – a white one for winter and brown for summer.
 This ensures that they are almost perfectly camouflaged against the snowy Peak District during winter and the moorland during warmer months.

 We won’t let England’s only remaining mountain hares go extinct.
-That’s why we’re funding Carlos Bedson to investigate the sustainability and viability of the remaining mountain hares.
-He’s monitoring the hares and exploring how the threats are affecting them through thermal imaging, genetic sampling, camera trap monitoring and GIS modelling.
+That’s why we’re funding Carlos Bedson to investigate the sustainability and viability of the remaining ones.
+He’s monitoring the hares and exploring how the threats are affecting them ‘through thermal imaging to count how many hares there are, genetic sampling to assess how much genetic diversity there is amongst the population, and camera trap monitoring to get a better understanding of the activity patterns of mountain hares in general.
 The goal is to review the legal status of mountain hares and offer them more protection.

 We want mountain hares to thrive again in the Peak District.
 Carlos’ continuing research will give us the information needed to put in place measures to enable them to do that.
 And the implications are also much wider for other mammal species in peril.
 Mammal reintroductions are notoriously difficult.
 With this research we’ll be able to investigate how this population managed to establish itself when others failed, and use the findings to aid other wild mammal reintroductions in the UK.